Monetization

 Apply support, analytics, compliance, integration and additional unit costs only when they are real and differentiated.

-Apply the chosen profit margin only after the operating and value-based components are fully visible.
+Apply APIm only after the operating and value-based components are fully visible.

 L